-- 2. Participation.
-Receiving education about and either: (i) receiving a recommended vaccine for SARS-CoV-2 at the required intervals, or (ii) submitting a signed vaccination declination statement by completing any of the following steps. - a.
-On-Site Vaccination: Receiving vaccination on-site at any UC Health location. - b.
-Off-Site Vaccination: Providing written documentation to the location vaccine authority of vaccination through an alternative clinical site (e.g., at a private health care provider's office, local pharmacy, or during a vaccine fair). - c.
+- 2. Receipt or Declination of Vaccine.
+Personnel and trainees may receive or decline vaccination in any of the following ways: - a.
+On-Site Vaccination: Vaccination on-site at any location. - b.
+Off-Site Vaccination: Providing written documentation to the location vaccine authority of vaccination through an alternative clinical site (e.g., at a private health care provider's office, local pharmacy, public health clinic, or during a vaccine fair). - c.
 Declination: Formally declining the vaccine by completing and signing (on paper or electronically) a Vaccine Declination Statement and complying with the additional control measures described in Section 3 below ("Vaccine Declination").